 The Garden of Sadness is not a place anyone wants to go.

-We’d prefer to be happy than sad, and so we try and avoid it.
+We’d always prefer to be happy than sad, and so we try and avoid it.
+We choose another route home.

-Perhaps we feel we have to keep up a brave face for the sake of others; or maybe we just cannot admit the feeling to ourselves.
+Perhaps we feel we have to keep up a brave face for the sake of others; or perhaps we cannot admit the feeling to ourselves.

 Some of us, when young, were told, ‘Oh, that’s nothing to cry about!’ which can prove disabling if it closes us down to our true feelings.